Capabilities and Features

 Do you browse your photos the old fashioned way…browsing folders?
 DBGallery enables browsing of photos in a tree consisting of data….years and months, camera models, keywords, titles, exposures, and many more practical layouts.

 IPTC/XMP data editor with powerful, quick, and easy edit features.
-Deep under the covers DBGallery utilizes Adobe's XMP Toolkit to do the actually writing of IPTC/XMP metadata to files, providing superb metadata compatibility with Adobe's products as well as almost all other IPTC/XMP metadata readers and editors.
+Deep under the covers DBGallery utilizes Adobe's XMP Toolkit to do the actually writing of IPTC/XMP data to files, providing superb data compatibility with Adobe's products as well as almost all other IPTC/XMP data readers and editors.
 Learn more

 A fast and convenient way to build collections of photos.
 Virtual sets are sets of images which are actually pointers back to original images.
 They are a great way to categorize images.